Alternate Job Titles: Block Trader II, Trader (Block) II, Intermediate Level Block Trader, Level II Block Trader

 Source: HR Reported data as of September 27, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Trader (Block) II that make less than that salary.
 For example 50% of the people who perform the job of Trader (Block) II are expected to make less than the median.

 Responsible for the timely buying and selling of block orders.
 Reviews orders to ensure accuracy, proper record keeping, and conformance to regulations.
 Evaluates market volatility and ensures clients receive the best rate available.
 Executes stock orders that consist of at least 10,000 shares or that have a value of $200,000 or more.
-Requires a bachelor's degree in area of specialty and 3-5 years of experience in the field or in a related area and may require state licensure.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A degree of creativity and latitude is expected.
+Requires a bachelor's degree in area of specialty or in a related area and may require state licensure.
 Typically reports to a manager or a head of a unit/department.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description